 2. Witness The Pizzica Dance: An Elegant Art

-Pizzica is a traditional folk dance originated in the Salento Peninsula.
+Pizzica is a traditional folk dance that originated in the Salento Peninsula.
 The dance form involves a couple that showcases a story or a verse about passionate love.
 Though the dance form is slowly dying, one can still witness this in the old city or the Salento region.
-It is a mixture of flamenco of salsa but with more passion and grace.
-Teatro Petruzzelli is a well-known and a large opulent theatre in Bari that often organises both local and international shows and plays.
-One should make it a point to visit the theatre when in Bari to see the city’s artistic flair.
+It is a mixture of flamenco and salsa but with more passion and grace.
+Teatro Petruzzelli is a well-known and large opulent theatre in Bari that often organises local and international shows and plays.
+One should make it a point to visit the theatre in Bari to see the city’s artistic flair.

 3. Try Some Orecchiette: A Tasty Treat